Unified Communications Requirements: 7 Conditions to Implement UCaaS

 3. Collaborative Features

-McKinsey research reveals that identifying and removing barriers to internal collaboration can have a profound impact on business performance.
-According to the McKinsey report, a construction firm increased pathways to collaboration, and increased their annual revenue nearly 350%, from $80 to $275 million.
+McKinsey research reveals that identifying and removing barriers to internal collaboration can profoundly impact business performance.
+According to the McKinsey report, a construction firm increased pathways to collaboration and increased its annual revenue by nearly 350 percent, from $80 to $275 million.

 When people can work together effectively, they’re more productive and likely to deliver higher-quality work.